Intestinal ischemia and infarction occurs when there is a narrowing or blockage of one or more of the arteries that supply the small intestine.

-Laboratory tests may show a high white blood cell (WBC) count (a marker of infection) and increased acid in the bloodstream.
+Laboratory tests may show a high white blood cell (WBC) count (a marker of infection).
 There may be bleeding in the GI tract.

 These tests do not always diagnose the problem.
 Sometimes, the only sure way to diagnose intestinal ischemia is with a surgical procedure.

-Intestinal infarction may require a colostomy or ileostomy, which may be short-term or permanent.
+Damage or death of the bowel tissue may require a colostomy or ileostomy.
+This may be short-term or permanent.
 Peritonitis is common in these cases.
 People who have a large amount of tissue death in the intestine can have problems absorbing nutrients.
-They can become dependent on intravenous nutrition.
+They can become dependent on getting nutrition through their veins.